dgaydukov/cert-aws/sa/files/sa.md

           Value: s3_bucket_location
 ```
 TCP pass through (you can configure elb not to terminate ssl traffic):
-* ALB can use only HTTPS listener which terminate ssl traffic using custom certificate and pass http traffic further
+* ALB can use only HTTPS listener which terminate ssl traffic using custom certificate and pass http traffic further (ALB support 1 listener by port, so you can't create 2 HTTPS listener listen the same port)
 * NLB can use TCP/443 listener.
 In this case NLB won't terminate ssl connection but will just pass traffic further (no need to provide server cert, just configure TCP listener for 443)
 Yet you can use TLS with nlb in this case you have to provide server cert and your nlb would terminate ssl.
 Keep in mind that by using nlb you can't use: warmup, sticky sessions, path-based routing.
 * classic load balancer can pass through https traffic